florin-vasiliu/python-api-challenge/README.md

 :-------------------------:|:-------------------------:
 <img src=WeatherPy/Images/Temperature%20%5BF%5D_vs_latitude.png>  | <img src=WeatherPy/Images/Wind%20Speed%20%5Bmph%5D_vs_latitude.png>

-By further dividing the data into subsets pertaining to the southern hemisfere (latitude less than zero degrees) and the northern hemisfere (latitude greater than zero degrees), it seems that the temperature is strongly influenced by the latitude especially in the nothern hemisfere.
-This stronger correlation might be due to a smaller number of cities available for the whole range of latitudes in the southern hemisfere (-90 to 0 degrees).
+By further dividing the data into subsets pertaining to the southern hemisphere (latitude less than zero degrees) and the northern hemisphere (latitude greater than zero degrees), it seems that the temperature is strongly influenced by the latitude especially in the northern hemisphere.
+This stronger correlation noticed on the northern hemisphere versus the southern hemisphere might be due to a smaller number of cities available for the whole range of latitudes in the southern hemisphere (-90 to 0 degrees).

 <img src=WeatherPy/Images/Northern_Hemisphere-Cloudiness%20%5B%25%5D_vs_latitude.png> | <img src=WeatherPy/Images/Southern_Hemisfere-Cloudiness%20%5B%25%5D_vs_latitude.png>
 :-------------------------:|:-------------------------: